If a tree falls in a forest does anybody hear it, does anybody hear the forest fall

 Tropical rain forests truly are the glory of nature.

-Research shows us, that the canopies of these forests may well contain as many as 30 million insect species that are still unknown to mankind, they cover only 7% of the earth’s surface, and yet remarkably they house as many as 80% of all of the earth species.
+Research shows us that these forests’ canopies may well contain as many as 30 million insect species that are still unknown to humankind, they cover only 7% of the earth’s surface.
+Yet, remarkably they house as many as 80% of all of the earth species.

-Many of the drugs we use today are derived from rain forest plants, in the tropical rain forest of Madagascar, there are over 12,000 different plant species; with one of the biggest breakthroughs in cancer comes from the Madagascar periwinkle, yet sadly these forests are now in danger.
+Many of the drugs we use today are derived from rain forest plants; in Madagascar’s tropical rain forest, there are over 12,000 different plant species; with one of the biggest breakthroughs in cancer comes from the Madagascar periwinkle, yet sadly these forests are now in danger.

 The plight of the rain forests